Vyral/justin-udy-recruiting/_posts/2025-11-20-Top-Reasons-Buyers-Cancel-a-Home-Sale.md

 Here are the top reasons deals get canceled and what you can do to avoid them.

 **1\.
 Home inspection problems.** Inspection issues are the top deal killer.
-Nationally, about one in four transactions falls apart during inspections, and in some markets, it's closer to 50%.
+Nationally, about one in four transactions falls apart during inspections, and in some markets, it’s closer to 50%.
 Buyers have more inventory to pick from, so even small repair lists can push them away.

 Use a checklist.
 Walk the home before listing, handle obvious fixes, and have a handyman ready so your sellers aren’t scrambling.
 Many cancellations happen because people lack resources, not because repairs are complicated.